WebXR/WebGPU Binding Module - Level 1

 This document was published by the Immersive Web Working Group as an Editors' Draft.
 This document is intended to become a W3C Recommendation.
 Feedback and comments on this specification are welcome.
 Please use Github issues.
 Discussions may also be found in the public-immersive-web-wg@w3.org archives.

 Publication as an Editors' Draft does not imply endorsement by W3C and its Members.
-This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
-It is inappropriate to cite this document as other than work in progress.
+This is a draft document and may be updated, replaced, or obsoleted by other documents at any time.
+It is inappropriate to cite this document as other than a work in progress.

 1. Introduction